-The dietary changes to which these women refer are characteristic of a phenomenon observed throughout the developing world, known as the nutrition transition, a process characterized by a shift from preindustrial eating habits to a diet high in sugar, fats and refined carboyhydrates.11 These changes are usually accompanied by the adoption of a more sedentary lifestyle, which results in increasing rates of chronic diseases like diabetes and obesity, as seen over the last few decades in India.12 Anthropologists Pelto & Pelto view the nutrition transition as a result of agricultural delocalization, the transportation of crops grown in one country to another nation, perhaps thousands of miles away, for consumption.
+The dietary changes to which these women refer are characteristic of a phenomenon observed throughout the developing world, known as the nutrition transition, a process characterized by a shift from preindustrial eating habits to a diet high in sugar, fats and refined carboy-hydrates.
+These changes are usually accompanied by the adoption of a more sedentary lifestyle, which results in increasing rates of chronic diseases like diabetes and obesity, as seen over the last few decades in India.
+Anthropologists Pelto & Pelto view the nutrition transition as a result of agricultural delocalization, the transportation of crops grown in one country to another nation, perhaps thousands of miles away, for consumption.
 They note that this movement has had very different effects in Western nations than in developing nations.
-One of the most detrimental consequences of this shift in developing countries has been a significant reduction in the variety of foods, especially whole grains,

-The introduction of fertilizers and pesticides and decline in dietary variety are only two of many obvious changes that have accompanied globalization's penetration of rural communities throughout the state. available for consumption by the general population.13 In India specifically, the reality of the nutrition transition has been demonstrated by large amounts of data that reflect an increase in the consumption of sugars and fats, accompanied by a clear decline in the consumption of pulses and legumes, which have long served as essential sources of protein in the traditional Indian diet.^{14,15,16} The lack of dietary variety and use of pesticides to which my informants refer are thus very real, observable phenomena, which must be historically and contextually explained.
+One of the most detrimental consequences of this shift in developing countries has been a significant reduction in the variety of foods, especially whole grains, available for consumption by the general population.
+13 In India specifically, the reality of the nutrition transition has been demonstrated by large amounts of data that reflect an increase in the consumption of sugars and fats, accompanied by a clear decline in the consumption of pulses and legumes, which have long served as essential sources of protein in the traditional Indian diet.
+14,15,16 The lack of dietary variety and use of pesticides to which my informants refer are thus very real, observable phenomena, which must be historically and contextually explained.